smithy-lang/smithy/docs/source/1.0/spec/core/documentation-traits.rst

 -------------------

 Summary
-    Indicates that the data stored in the shape or member is sensitive and MUST be handled with care.
+    Indicates that the data stored in the shape is sensitive and MUST be handled with care.
 Trait selector
-    ``:not(:is(service, operation, resource))``
+    ``:not(:is(service, operation, resource, member))``

-    *Any shape that is not a service, operation, or resource.*
+    *Any shape that is not a service, operation, resource, or member.*
 Value type
     Annotation trait